wsssoftware/cakephp-datatables/docs/datatables.rst

 ##########

-Classes inherited from **\\DataTables\\Table\\DataTables** is the classes that has two methods very important that is used to apply the application business rules to a **ConfigBundle** form a table.
+Classes inherited from **\\DataTables\\Table\\DataTables** is the classes that has two methods very important that is used to apply the application business rules to a **ConfigBundle** from a table.
 When debug is disabled, this step is done only on first request, after this, the plugin will pack all configurations inside a `ConfigBundle` object and save it on cache.
 In the next time, if cache exists and it is valid yet, it will be read instead of generate a new `ConfigBundle` object.
 If the developer do some change on the class, or the plugin is updated, the cache is automatic invalidated.